Learn how to be a leader

 - Build your leadership and communication skills

-- Receive ongoing training in Wilderness First Aid, First Nations Youth Mental Health, water safety and other certifications
+- Receive ongoing training in Wilderness First Aid, First Nations Mental Health First Aid, water safety and other certifications

 - Learn to co-facilitate workshops, school and community events

-- Access instructor, leader and other job opportunities, including working with local schools and First Nations communities
+- Access instructor, leader and other job opportunities, including working with local schools and First Nation communities

 Due to COVID-19 our KM Indigenous STEAM Instructor Land Camp Training has gone online.
 Apply now for our 30-hour training that combines live sharing circles, hands-on activities and much more, all designed to prepare you to instruct and inspire participants at summer land camps.